Eksicode/eksicode-api-python/README.md

 # INSTALLATION STEP 2

-After you done with installing requirements and postgresql, go to the folder where settings.py located in (\website\website) and create example_settings.py file it should include:
+After you done with installing requirements, go to the folder where setting.py located in (\website\website\local_settings\) and create example_settings.py file it should include:

 ```
 SECRET_KEY = '(INSERT YOUR SECRET_KEY HERE)'